 From “History of the Jacksonville Historical Society,” by Herbert Lamson in the Jacksonville Historical Society’s Papers I

 The direction of the Jacksonville Historical Society changed dramatically in its 59th year with the election of Sarah Van Cleve as its president in 1988.
-Soon, an Executive Director was hired; office space was acquired for a headquarters; a large and professional newsletter was published; the Board of Directors was expanded; and a fund-raising campaign was initiated to broaden the scope of the organization.
+Soon, an executive director was hired; office space was acquired for a headquarters; a large and professional newsletter was published; the Board of Directors was expanded; and a fundraising campaign was initiated to broaden the scope of the organization.

 Within a year, the Society embarked on another ambitious restoration project – the moving and restoration of the historic James E. Merrill House.
-With the restoration supervision of Jerry Spinks, the Merrill House was completed in 2006, and it is now one of the finest Victorian-era house museums in the South.
+Under the restoration supervision of Jerry Spinks, the Merrill House project was completed in 2006, and it is now one of the finest Victorian-era house museums in the South.

-Under the energetic leadership of Executive Director Emily Retherford Lisska since 1996, the Jacksonville Historical Society has been at the forefront of hundreds of projects that have led to the preservation of numerous historic buildings, promoted education and awareness of our city’s history, and expanded the Society’s Archives.
+Under the energetic leadership of Executive Director Emily Retherford Lisska from 1996 to 2018, the Jacksonville Historical Society has been at the forefront of hundreds of projects that have led to the preservation of numerous historic buildings, promoted education and awareness of our city’s history, and expanded the Society’s Archives.
 As part of its advocacy role in the community, the organization has spearheaded the publication of six major books about Northeast Florida history.

 Although the Jacksonville Historical Society is focused on preserving the past, it is very much about enhancing Jacksonville’s future.
 Today, under the leadership of the Society’s Chief Executive Officer, Dr. Alan Bliss, plans are underway to preserve the past by undertaking a major renovation of the Florida Casket Company’s former headquarters, built in 1920, and now serving as an archives repository.